-BALEAP has been concerned throughout its history with establishing and maintaining quality in EAP materials, courses and teaching to enhance the quality of the student academic experience.
+BALEAP has been concerned throughout its history with establishing and maintaining quality in EAP materials, courses, and teaching to enhance the quality of the student academic experience.
 The organization has been accrediting courses since 1991, based on a code of practice set out in 1989.
-Subsequently, three Professional Issues Meetings (PIMs), held in 1997, 2001 and 2004, explored teacher training in EAP.
-In recognition of a gap that existed in EAP-specific teacher qualifications, a TEAP working party established a description of the core competencies of a professional EAP practitioner.
+In recognition of a gap that existed in EAP-specific teacher qualifications and following a series of Professional Interest Meetings (PIMS) held in 1997, 2001 and 2004, a TEAP working party established a description of the core competencies of a professional EAP practitioner.
 Competency was understood as 'the technical skills and professional capabilities that a teacher needs to bring to a position in order to fulfill its functions completely' (Aitken, 1998).
-The aim was to provide teachers new to the field, and those responsible for training them, with clear goals and understanding of the role of an EAP teacher.
-The TEAP Competencies were published in 2008 and a Portfolio accreditation scheme was piloted in 2012.
+The aim was to provide teachers new to the field, and those responsible for their development, with clear goals and understanding of the role of an EAP teacher.
+The BALEAP Competency Framework for Teachers of English for Academic Purposes (BALEAP TEAP Competency Framework) as published in 2008 and a portfolio accreditation scheme was piloted in 2012.
 The Competency Framework was incorporated into the TEAP Portfolio scheme handbook in 2014.
-This handbook has now been revised to align the TEAP accreditation schemes.
+This handbook has now been revised to align the TEAP accreditation scheme more closely to the Advance HE (formerly HEA) led UK Professional Standards Framework (UKPSF) as many EAP practitioners are now engaging with both schemes.
+The TEAP scheme is under continuous review, aiming to keep up with developments in the field.
+Teacher development remains a key area of interest in EAP, with further PIMS being held in 2014 and 2022.
+The practitioner was also the focus of the 2019 BALEAP conference and there is now a Special Interest Group (SIG) dedicated to teacher education in EAP.